lucianopf/wedeploy-statup/README.md

 ## Getting Started

-1 - Createa new project or select an existing one
+1 - Create a new project or select an existing one

 2 - After the deployment is complete click at open service of the `status-<project_name>.wedeploy.io`